 USH Coalition Committees

-The USH Coalition Science Committee is responsible for establishing the organization as a "Center of Excellence" on all things Usher syndrome, analyzing and communicating the latest cutting-edge research and information to the board and Usher syndrome community.
+The USH Coalition Science News Committee is responsible for establishing the organization as a "Center of Excellence" on all things Usher syndrome, analyzing and communicating the latest cutting-edge research and information to the board and Usher syndrome community.

-The USH Coalition Government Relations Committee is made up of movers and shakers committed to making impactful and lasting changes on Capitol Hill.
+The USH Coalition Advocacy Committee is made up of movers and shakers committed to making impactful and lasting changes on Capitol Hill.
 Having already allocated 11M in funding for Usher syndrome research, the committee's task is to ensure progress of that funding, and all other federal and state legislative, regulatory, and judicial developments that may affect the Usher syndrome community.

 Finance and Audit Committee